 Another scam that came to light in early 2018, was the fraud in the Punjab National Bank (PNB), India's second largest public sector bank by a high profile diamantaire.
 Companies owned by diamond merchants, Nirav Modi and his uncle Mehul Choksi, are alleged to have swindled PNB of over Rs.
 14,000 crore.
 It started with a single letter of undertaking (LOU) of Rs.
 800 crore under which the bank undertook to repay the loan if the principal borrower, Nirav Modi failed to pay.
 The first LOU was issued by two bank employees via SWIFT sanctioning loans to be disbursed overseas.
 When the credit due was not paid in time, further LOUs were issued on behalf of the bank to offset the payment.
 The bank management failed to detect what had happened in time, allegedly because the bank did not have a fully integrated core banking system.
-Both Modi and Choksi fled the country, and once again the Government of India had to adopt extradition proceedings.° the Videocon group came to light.
+Both Modi and Choksi fled the country, and once again the Government of India had to adopt extradition proceedings.

+Other scams that came to light around this time showed that some private banks were tainted too and the top brass of some had recklessly doled out funds for favours to themselves.
+Chanda Kochhar, Chief Executive Officer (CEO) of ICICI Bank was made to resign after her family's unholy nexus with the Videocon group came to light.
 The CBI booked Kochhar, her husband and Venugopal Dhoot of the Videocon group on charges of cheating and corruption in sanctioning loans to the Videocon group.
 It is alleged that the bank had sanctioned six high value loans to various Videocon companies between June, 2009 and October, 2011, that commenced soon after Kochhar took over as CEO.
 It is alleged that just as these loans were disbursed, Dhoot transferred Rs 64 crore from one of his companies to a company owned by Kochhar's husband.
 It is interesting that when the matter first came out in the mainstream media following a whistleblower's complaint, the Board of ICICI Bank immediately gave her a clean chit.
 It was only later when the Board's haste to protect her became indefensible, did it institute an independent inquiry led by a former judge of the Supreme Court (SC).
 The inquiry report found her guilty and her services were eventually terminated.
 It is interesting that the transactions in question took place many years before but did not come to light till much later.
-Had the media coverage not been so relentless, the Board might have successfully pushed the matter under the rug.10
+Had the media coverage not been so relentless, the Board might have successfully pushed the matter under the rug.